hallpaz/3dsystems20/docs/assignment2.md

 	<figcaption>Câmera located at points  [0, 0, 0.6] | [0, 0, 0.3] | [0, 0, 0.0] (inside)</figcaption>
 </figure>

 As we can see, as soon as the camera enters the surface, the visualization gives an unexpected result.
 Setting the camera anywhere inside the sphere but the center, appears to show a distorted visualization where we can't identify any object in the texture.
-In the center, we have a black screen, which we believe this result is texture dependent.
+In the center, we have a black screen, which we believe is a texture dependent result, based on further experiments that we'll describe below.

 #### Investigating the unexpected results